 Gary Calton is a photojournalist whose work covers the themes of health, social justice and identity.
-He has traveled extensively in Russia, the African continent, USA, Japan and the UK to produce his stories for editorial publications, as well as many leading NGOs.
-His editorial portraits and feature stories have appeared in The Observer Magazines, Time Magazine, Stern, The Sunday Times Magazine, Washington Post.Com and many other major publications.
+He has travelled extensively in Russia, the African continent, USA, Japan and the UK to produce his stories for editorial publications, as well as many leading NGOs.
+His editorial portraits and feature stories have appeared in numerous publication namely The Observer Magazines, Time Magazine, The Sunday Times Magazine.

-Gary continues to produce numerous documentary personal project; namely Working Men’s Clubs which received a discretionary grant from the W.Eugene Smith Memorial Fund.
+Gary has produce numerous documentary personal project; namely Working Mens Clubs, which looked at his childhood memories attending Britains Social Clubs, and which received a discretionary grant from the W.Eugene Smith Memorial Fund.
 Tuberculosis: Captain of the Armies of Death which was awarded the Fifty Crows 'International Award for Documentary Photography and Medal of Excellence.'
-He is currently working on a mixed media project documenting the 'Citizens of Our Time'.
-He is currently embracing film, audio and text to produce his stories.